MicrosoftDocs/fabric-docs/docs/data-factory/format-excel.md

 - **File format**: Select **Excel** from the drop-down list.
-- **Compression type**: The compression codec used to read/write excel files.
+- **Compression type**: The compression codec used to read excel files.
 You can choose from **None**, **bzip2**, **gzip**, **deflate**, **ZipDeflate**, **TarGzip** or **tar** type in the drop-down list.

 - **Compression level**: The compression ratio.
 Apply when you are using Copy activity destination.
 You can choose from **Optimal** or **Fastest**.